PavanRangani/docs/docs/prd/tax/tax-components.md

   - All of the components will be in `Pending` status
   - Components whose `Final year` = `True` won't be created

-### Auto create component for `Mortgage Adjustable Rate` type Banking

-- When  `Mortgage Adjustable Rate` type Banking is created, system auto create tax component for it

 ### Create Components

 - When tax return status = filed, Doesn't allow to create new component with status pending